-Proportionate fund expenses for Series O units, both common fund expenses, as well as expenses unique to Series O, are paid by the Manager.
+Proportionate pool expenses for Series O units, both common pool expenses, as well as expenses unique to Series O, are paid by the Manager.

-The Manager absorbed a portion of the operating expenses (note 5) of the Pool during the periods ended December 31, 2021 and 2020.
+The Manager absorbed a portion of the operating expenses of the Pool during the years ended December 31, 2021 and 2020 (note 5).
+In accordance with the prospectus, the Manager may discontinue absorbing operating expenses at any time.